 Line 25.
-Estimated Tax Penalty.
+Estimated tax penalty.
 A REIT that does not make estimated tax payments when due may be subject to an underpayment penalty for the period of underpayment.
-Generally, a REIT is subject to the penalty if its tax liability is \$500 or more, and it did not timely pay the smaller of:
+Generally, a REIT is subject to the penalty if its tax liability is \$500 or more and it did not timely pay the smaller of:

-- 100% of its alternative minimum tax minus the credit for Federal tax paid on fuels for 1999 as shown on the return, or - 100% of its prior year's tax (computed in the same manner).
+- Its alternative minimum tax minus the credit for Federal tax paid on fuels for 2000 as shown on the return or - Its prior year's tax (computed in the same manner).
 See section 6655 for details and exceptions, including special rules for large corporations.